xta/foodwithus/Readme.md

 # Setup

+* create a `/config/database.yml` for postgresql setup
-* create a config/database.yml (based on database.example.yml file)
+* create a `/config/initializers/omniauth.rb` with 4sq API keys